-Jazz music's evolution as an art form unique to the United States has both shaped and reflected the construction of our national identity.
-This course teaches how social and cultural events led to the development of jazz music from 1890 through the 1960's.
+Covers how Jazz music's evolution as an art form unique to the United States has both shaped and reflected the construction of our national identity.
+Teaches how social and cultural events led to the development of jazz music from 1890 through the 1960's.
 Prominent players and groups of each era will be covered, as well as sociological, economic and cultural factors that shaped the many styles of American Jazz as evolved.

 II.
 Course Objectives and Linkage to General Education Program